xtbreak

 xtbreak test ogap inflation fedfunds, hypothesis(3) breaks(2) trimming(0.05)

-To test for an unknown breakdate with up to for breaks:
+To test for an unknown breakdate with up to 4 breaks:

-xtbreak test ExcessDeaths , breakconstant breaks(1 4) hypothesis(2)
+xtbreak test d.deaths d.cases , breakconstant breaks(4) hypothesis(2)

 We can test if there is a break in weeks 13 and 20 against the hypothesis of no break.